Glasgow in a Day: Where to Eat, Drink, and Wander

 ❤️ We recommend staying within walking distance of Queen Street Station and Buchanan Bus Station.
 This makes it easy to connect to trains and buses while also keeping you in the heart of the city.
 If you have a preferred hotel chain, chances are you will find a good option in this area that suits your preferences.

-🏴 By the end of the night, we had covered a good sampling of Glasgow.
+🏴 By the end of the night on our one full day in Glasgow, we had covered a good sampling of Glasgow.
 A hearty Scottish breakfast, historic sights, a budget-friendly pub lunch, city-center exploration, cocktails at a tapas bar, and a Japanese dinner with sake flights.

 🫰 Glasgow may not have the glamour of Edinburgh but we appreciated its authenticity and contrasts between historic and modern energy.

 🎸 In fact, it left us wanting to come back for another visit.
+So, yes, it was worth it.
 If we had more time, we would’ve loved to explore Glasgow’s nightlife and music scene.
 But we were too tired after a long day at the end of our week in Scotland.
 If you only have 24 hours here, our route will keep you well-fed, entertained, and give you a good feel for Scotland’s biggest city.

 Have you been to Glasgow?
 What were your favorite things to do?